MileHacker Logo

 Always be mindful of your belongings in crowded areas.
 It is wise to take taxis or ride-shares after dark, especially if you are checking out alone.

-For more detailed historical context, consider joining a guided walking tour, which may be booked via GetYourGuide.
+For more detailed historical context, consider joining a guided walking tour, that can be booked via GetYourGuide.

 Natural Attractions